 }

-allows us, for example, to automatically be notified when the lastName
+*Property for all fields of a model class.
+A Property allows us, for example, to automatically be notified when the lastName or any other variable is changed.

-, is part of the new Date and Time API since JDK 8The main data that our application manages is simply a bunch of persons.
-Let's create a list of Person
+This helps us keep the view in sync with the data.*Property, refer to Using JavaFX Properties and BindingLocalDate, the type that we are using for birthday, is part of the new Date and Time API since JDK 8The main data that our application manages is simply a bunch of persons.
+Let's create a list of Person objects inside the MainApp class.
+All other controller classes will later get access to that central list

-inside the MainApp
+inside the MainApp.

 We are working with JavaFX view classes that need to be informed about any changes made to the list of persons.
 This is important, since otherwise the view would not be in sync with the data.
 For this purpose, JavaFX introduces some new Collection classes.